-Complete TABLE 2 using the information from the bar graph.
+Complete TABLE 2 using the information from the bar graph on the opposite page.
 [2 marks]

 TABLE 2 Total number of participants who felt their mood improved a lot, a little or did not improve at all within two weeks of starting a course of antidepressants.